Showing posts with label boats. Show all posts

 2017 May 16, Tuesday, Day Trip to Huntsville, Alabama

-He said I forgot my wallet do you have any cash?
-I had enough money to buy the tickets $28
+He said I forgot my wallet.
+Do you have any cash?
+I had enough money to buy the tickets for $28

-We had an appointment at Champion Chrysler Dodge to get the oil changed in our Town and country in Athens at 11AM.
+We had an appointment at Champion Chrysler Dodge in Athens to get the oil changed in our Town & Country at 11:00 A.M.

 We had to ride back home to get his wallet.

-We stopped in Elgin for B-12 shots and just made our 11AM appointment at Champion.
+We stopped in Elgin for B12 shots and just made our 11:00 A.M. appointment at Champion.

-The woman came out and tried she said the floor mat was too close to the gas peddle and was not letting it reset.
+The woman came out and tried; she said the floor mat was too close to the gas pedal and wouldn't let it reset.

 Had to sit in the Slingshot sitting in the Showroom

-We rode to Huntsville, and our first stop was the Huntsville Train Depot/Museum.
-The park area was open but the museum was closed.
+We rode to Huntsville, and our first stop was the Huntsville Train Depot and Museum.
+The park area was open, but the museum was closed.

-There was a school group visiting the park and earlier that morning there was a Civil War Re-Enactment there were still tents standing in the open field.
+A school group was visiting the park, and earlier that morning, a Civil War re-enactment Had Taken Place; the tents were still standing in the open field.

-We walked into the Museum store, Caboose, and Train Engine.
+We walked into the Museum store, the Caboose, and the Train Engine.

 Huntsville Depot Museum Hours